 - How does analysing affects and emotions deepen our understanding of the interplay between formal and informal institutions, and discourses in explaining the change and continuity in gendered norms, practices and policies of the party groups?

 - How are the EP party groups’ gendered policies and practices shaped by prevailing political projects of populism, neoliberalism, conservatism, authoritarianism, and nationalism?

-To provide such a critical gender analysis, this project divides the EP’s party groups into three clusters of: (i) traditional left and right party groups, (ii) populist and radical right party groups and (iii) equality party groups.
-It undertakes an empirical analysis of party group policies and formal and informal practices in relation to gender.
-Focusing on selected party groups’ policies generates knowledge about political contestation about gender equality in relation to economy, social rights and moral politics.
-The three selected policy areas cover explicitly gendered issues (gender violence); an issue where the centrality of gender is recognized but easily eclipsed (Social Rights Pillar), and an issue where gendered consequences are severe, but linkages to gender are omitted (economic crisis).
+To provide such critical gender analysis, EUGenDem undertakes an empirical analysis of party group policies and formal and informal practices in relation to gender.
+Focusing on selected party groups’ policies generates knowledge about political contestation about gender equality in relation to economy, social rights, and moral politics.
+The three selected policy areas cover explicitly gendered issues (gender violence), an issue where the centrality of gender is recognized but easily eclipsed (European Pillar of Social Rights), and an issue where gendered consequences are severe, but linkages to gender are omitted (economic governance).